 What is a good credit card utilization rate?

 In general, a good credit utilization rate is one that’s in the single digits.
-FICO notes that consumers with the best FICO scores have an average utilization rate of 6%.
-1
+Many experts recommend keeping your credit utilization percentage below 30%, but VantageScore claims that under 10% is ideal, and FICO has reported that people with the best FICO scores have an average utilization rate of 6%.
+1 2

 How does credit utilization work?